kalvir781/kalv/cv/index.md

 ### VanRuby 2012 - 2018
 Formed and ran ruby meetup that led to having 80-100 developers meet monthly.
 That spoke about topics of web development in Ruby and other languages such as JavaScript.

+### RSS Hero - 2011
+Founded RSS reading service, to index millions of RSS feeds for users to replace Google Reader shutdown.
+For those that wanted to read news articles via RSS and a social sharing service to allow collaboration on contextual subjects.

 ### Redhand 2011
 Making tablets security camera products.
 Allowing for capturing video footage and detecting movement.
 Built out the Rails infrastructure for the mobile client applications.